juloelker/Julie-JS-Project9-Events-Simplest/README.md

 starts out as the default white background color.
 Clicking the Submit button changes the page to a new, random background color.
 Finally!

+P.S., I'm so happy with this silly little thing that I just spent the last 10 minutes changing my background color over and over and over .... :)

 Prior issues: the background color is also changed randomly when the page is loaded.
 As of 3/9/2021, it still has this issue.